150 Top Skills for Your Resume + How to List Skills in 2024

 Below, you’ll find countless role-related skills you can put on your resume, along with informational tidbits for each profession.

-Remember that honesty is critical when building your resume, so we stand behind a shorter list of genuine skills rather than a slew of half-truths you’ll blush over later in an interview.
+Remember that honesty is critical when you build a resume, so we stand behind a shorter list of genuine skills rather than a slew of half-truths you’ll blush over later in an interview.

 Web developer skills for your resume